 - Tourbillon Castle has different parts.
 When you arrive at the entrance, the first things that we will see are the two towers guarding the entrance.

 - If we move east immediately after entering the castle, we will arrive at the castle’s chapel.
-It is connected to the sacristy, the place where the articles of worship are stored.
+It is connected to the sacristy, where the articles of worship are stored.

 - Inside the chapel, we can find faded murals that narrate the story of Jesus and other Christian beliefs.